JasminSpinetto/Image_segmentation/README.md

 The original code has been significantly modified and extended for this project.

-This project has been done in collaboration with Luis Felipe Realpe.
+This project has been done in collaboration with Luis Felipe Epia Realpe ([Felipe-Epia](https://github.com/fffeelipe))

 ## Key Learnings
 - Designing segmentation models for low-quality data